qiskit-community/quantum-algorithms-benchmarks/machine_learning/README.md

 # Benchmarking quantum machine learning for finance

-This subdirectory holds the machine learning track of the benchmarks of quantum computing for financial services.
+This subdirectory holds the machine learning track of the benchmarks of quantum computing algorithms.

 ## Problem definitions

-To benchmark quantum solvers for quantum machine learning problems in a financial setting we consider finance oriented benchmarks and generic benchmarks.
+To benchmark quantum algorithms for [machine learning problems](problems), we consider a variety of benchmarks.
-The financial benchmarks include
+The benchmarks include

 * Classification such as fraud detection or customer analysis
-* Forecasting such as trading
+* Forecasting
 * Feature selection
+* etc.

 The benchmarks are based on the following quantum algorithms